 During the Berlin Conference of 1884-1885 where European nations partitioned the African continent, the region was officially named named the Congo Free State and the Conference recognized Leopold as its sole owner.
 Leopold, the only European to be granted private ownership of an African territory, in turn promised to bring civilization to the people in the area as his main goal.

 By the early 1890s, under Leopold’s rule, the Congo Free State would become notorious for its cruel treatment of the Congolese.
 This included forced labor to harvest rubber, palm oil, and ivory.
-Punishment methods including beatings and lashings were used to force harvest-gathering quotas to be met.
-Another pushing method used by the Force Publique (African soldiers led by European officers in the employ of Leopold) was the amputation of the hands of Congolese men, women, and even children if their rubber quotas were not met.
+Punishment methods, including beatings and lashings, were used to force harvest-gathering quotas to be met.
+Another form of punishment that was used by the Force Publique (African soldiers led by European officers in the employ of Leopold) was the amputation of the hands of Congolese men, women, and even children if their rubber quotas were not met.

-In 1890, historian and journalist George Washington Williams, who traveled to the Congo Free State, first brought this exploitation to light when he wrote an open letter to Leopold about the suffering of the native inhabitants and brutal treatment by Leopold’s agents.
-Polish British novelist Joseph Conrad who visited the Congo Free State between 1890 and 1894 also brought attention to the mass atrocities on the Congolese people that he personally witnessed.
-He wrote what he saw in Heart of Darkness which was first published in serialized form in Blackwoods Magazine in 1899 and then became a best-selling novel in 1902.
+In 1890, historian and journalist George Washington Williams, who traveled to the Congo Free State, first brought this exploitation to light when he wrote an open letter to Leopold about the suffering of the native inhabitants and the brutal treatment by Leopold’s agents.
+Polish British novelist Joseph Conrad, who visited the Congo Free State between 1890 and 1894, also brought attention to the mass atrocities on the Congolese people that he personally witnessed.
+He wrote what he saw in Heart of Darkness, which was first published in serialized form in Blackwoods Magazine in 1899 and then became a best-selling novel in 1902.